Call (03) 9592 7474 to book your appointment

 When to Seek Medical Advice

 If you notice a rash, rapidly spreading redness, painful swelling or persistent skin lesions, it is important to seek medical advice.
-Early treatment can help prevent complications and reduce the risk of the infection spreading.
+Early treatment can help prevent complications and reduce the risk of infection spreading.

 A dermatology consultation can help identify the cause of the infection and ensure effective treatment.

-Copyright © 2025 Brighton Dermatology
+Copyright © 2026 Brighton Dermatology

 • Home